jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 ### Potential Disconnect
 But there’s a possible disconnect.
 How do we know that the Consumer and Provider have the same interpretation of __Contract__ behaviors?
 How do we know that the __Test Doubles__ are emulating the __Contract__ with the same behaviors that the actual implementations in production will be using?
 The Consumer tests could be based upon false premises and rendering false positive results.

-I contemplated this possibility in [How Do We Know That Emulated Test Double Behavior Is Accurate?](https://jhumelsine.github.io/2024/07/02/test-doubles.html#how-do-we-know-that-emulated-test-double-behavior-is-accurate) A well-defined contract shouldn’t contain too much ambiguity, but what if the __Contract__ contains elements that are more dynamic, such as Strings or JSON structures?
-The __Contract__ might describe the String format or JSON structure, but how do we know that the Provider has honored that description?
-What if the __Test Doubles__ emulate the dynamic data format and structure correctly, but the Provider does not honor the contract description?
-What if the Provider honors the contract description, but Consumer has misinterpreted it when emulating the Test Doubles?
+I contemplated this possibility in [How Do We Know That Emulated Test Double Behavior Is Accurate?](https://jhumelsine.github.io/2024/07/02/test-doubles.html#how-do-we-know-that-emulated-test-double-behavior-is-accurate) A well-defined Contract shouldn’t contain too much ambiguity, but what if the __Contract__ contains elements that are more dynamic, such as Strings or JSON structures?
+The Contract might describe the String format or JSON structure, but how do we know that the Provider has honored that description?
+What if the __Test Doubles__ emulate the dynamic data format and structure correctly, but the Provider does not honor the Contract description?
+What if the Provider honors the Contract description, but Consumer has misinterpreted it when emulating the Test Doubles?

 ### Integration Testing
 [Integration Testing](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation) can help identify Contract consistency issues.
 This diagram integrates both elements into the same test: